Republicans Wouldn’t Elect Christ Himself

 “You can safely assume you’ve created God in your own image when it turns out that God hates all the same people you do.” — Anne Lamott

-I had a discussion with a Catholic family member about my observation that wasn’t it odd that we have Catholics with such a large set of doctrinal disagreements under the same roof.
-On issues like abortion, gun control, the need for a social safety net — under the same banner of Christianity, we have people on opposite sides of the spectrum.
+I had a discussion with a Catholic family member.
+I made an observation: isn’t it odd that we have Catholics with such wildly disparate doctrinal views, all under the same roof?
+On issues like abortion, gun control, the need for a social safety net — same banner of Christianity, opposite ends of the spectrum.
 His reply to me, in a nutshell, was “that’s expected.”
 I completely understand his point because after all, we’re dealing with human beings at the end of the day.

-While “expected” is understandable, I can’t help but want to dig deeper to find the sources because the delta has grown significantly just during the decades of my life, and in keeping with the overall theme of this book, I believe the issue is far more complex than something that can be explained with “that’s expected.”
+But I can’t help wanting to dig deeper, because the gap has widened significantly just within the decades of my own life.
+And in keeping with the theme of this book, I don’t think the issue is that simple.
 First, the what.
 I’m going to use Catholicism as the example in this case because that seems to be the easiest example to work from.
 But the issue isn’t unique to Catholicism, which I will address in the paragraphs that follow.

-Catholics today draw their information about what it means to be a good Catholic from a variety of sources.
-There’s the parish priest and the messages from Rome, but there’s also a plethora of high-profile political and media sources who wear the Catholic label and profess certain views that are influential in directing the minds of the faithful.
-Joe Biden, Nancy Pelosi, and Stephen Colbert are Catholics, for example.
-By all accounts they are faithful attendees at weekly Mass, and humble servants of Jesus’ message to support the downtrodden.
-I wouldn’t label them social justice warriors, but they were closer to that end of the spectrum than many, and appear far less concerned with Church doctrine (pro-choice, advocates for LGBTQ rights) than with trying to live by the golden rule.
+Catholics today draw their sense of what it means to be a good Catholic from a variety of sources.
+There’s the parish priest, the messages from Rome — but there’s also a plethora of high-profile political and media figures who wear the Catholic label and shape the thinking of the faithful in their own image.
+Joe Biden, Nancy Pelosi, and Stephen Colbert are Catholics, for example, and by all accounts, faithful ones — regular at weekly Mass, and sincere about living out Jesus’ message to support the downtrodden.
+I wouldn’t call them social justice warriors, but they lean that direction.
+And they seem far less concerned with Church doctrine — its stance on abortion, on LGBTQ rights — than with simply trying to live by the golden rule.

 All of these people claim the Catholic label, and all of them are presumably sincere, yet their worldviews are from different planets.
 So what does it mean if “Catholic” contains both the cable-news culture warrior and the humble servant, and they agree on almost nothing that the faith supposedly implies?
 On Sunday they all check the same box.
 Monday through Friday they broadcast opposing gospels.

 In trying to figure out the why, I have come up with the following.
-First, the news landscape has radically changed since when I grew up.
-In the 1960s and ’70s, most of us got our news from three networks — ABC, CBS, and NBC — and they weren’t that different in their messaging.
+First, the way we consume news has changed radically since when I grew up.
+In the 1960s and ’70s, most of us got our news from three networks — ABC, CBS, and NBC — and they weren’t that different in their messaging; there was a good faith attempt at even-handedness.
 There was no internet or social media to contend with.
-Today, people get their news from a wide variety of sources, very few of which try to remain non-partisan.
-Consequently, the voting populace gets a steady diet of partisan news with little counterbalance.
+Today, people get their news from a wide variety of sources, very few of which try to stay above the fray.
+Consequently, the voting populace gets a steady diet of one-sided news with little counterbalance.
 Watch MSNBC and you get Stephanie Ruhle’s left-wing view of world events; watch Fox News and you get Laura Ingraham’s.
 Both professed Catholics, complete with ashes on their foreheads on Ash Wednesday, delivering opposite messages.
 And these aren’t just policy differences over big government versus small government.
 We’re talking about foundational moral questions — school lunch programs, gun laws, immigration, the death penalty — where each camp is utterly certain the same Gospel is squarely on its side.

 The second reason I have come up with has to do with the fact that the parish priest is now competing with 24/7 news outlets and a barrage of social media that facilitates a constant discussion about what social policy should and shouldn’t be.
 The priest gets one Mass a week, of which only about fifteen minutes is a sermon for messaging.
 There’s no way his message can compete with the other sources, which are ingrained into our daily lives like water and air.

 My third and final root-cause explanation is outlined best by biblical scholar Dan McClellan, when he explains that Bible texts have no inherent meaning and no consistent message.
-Readers derive meaning from the texts out of what they already are.
-One group of Catholics can focus on the texts that speak of order, borders, tradition, and authority, and find their message there (don’t tread on me).
+Scripture is a mirror, not a map.
+Readers find in it whatever they carried to it.
+One group of Catholics can focus on the texts that speak of order, borders, tradition, and authority, and find their “be a good person, and don’t tread on me” message there.
 The other group can focus on welcome the stranger, feed the poor, blessed are the peacemakers, and find their message there.
 Both groups are drawing from the same well, and each is sure it got the pure water.
 Religion ends up being a tool to bless a conclusion you’ve already reached.
 It gets used as a blunt instrument for tribal and political ends.

 And it cuts both ways, which is the part that keeps me honest.
 The conservative Catholic subscribes to Rome on abortion but wants little to do with its teaching on immigration, refugees, or the death penalty.
 The progressive Catholic does the reverse — devoted to the social gospel, but happy to part ways with Rome on sexual ethics.
 Nobody is actually obedient.
 Everyone keeps the doctrines that fit and quietly sets down the ones that don’t, and then calls the other side the bad Catholics.